What is the full form of ABS?

 - From the time ABS was implemented in production vehicles, these systems have become increasingly successful and sophisticated.

-- Even the ABS process depends entirely on its execution and specific capabilities, is alternatively known as the electronic brakeforce distribution, traction control system, ESC (electronic stability control) or emergency brake assist.
+- Even the ABS process depends entirely on its execution and specific capabilities.
+It is alternatively known as the electronic brakeforce distribution, traction control system, ESC (electronic stability control) or emergency brake assist.